top of page

 • Attendees to the SC Clay Conference can participate in the SC ClayCon Pottery Sale.

 • The SC ClayCon Pottery Sale allows each participant to bring several pieces of pottery or sculpture to be sold during Friday and Saturday of the conference.
 Newberry Arts Center staff and volunteers manage the sales so that participants do not have to be present.
-There is no change to be part of the sale, but participants are asked to pay a $25.00 deposit to hold a place for them in the sales area.
+There is no charge to be part of the sale, but participants are asked to pay a $25.00 deposit to hold a place for them in the sales area.
 Participants who bring work for sale will receive their deposit back when payment for items sold is mailed.
 Participants forfeit their deposit if they do not bring work to sell.

 • Hands-on with SC Clay Conference Presenters: